Hornbill-Docs/esp-config/esp-config/customize/customer-portal-setup.md

 layout: article-toc
 ---
 # Customer Portal setup
-The Customer Portal provides options to apply images and colors to the design and layout.
+The Customer Portal is provided as an entry point for guest users, giving them a window into Hornbill and access to selected Hornbill applications.

+## Topics Covered
+* Designing the Customer Portal
+* Giving access to the Customer Portal
+* Advanced settings

+## Before you begin
+* Knowledge of adding contacts and organizations
+* Administrative access to Configuration

 ## Details
-Basic Information
-This displays some general information about the portal.
-This information is mostly relevant to the Hornbill Enterprise Edition where multiple portals can be created.

-## Portal ID
-This ID is used as part of the URL for accessing the portal.
-For the customer portal the URL is customer.hornbill.com/<yourinstance>

-## Name
-This name is used to identify this portal within a list of portals when using the Enterprise Edition

-## Application
-The main application that the portal runs under the context of

-## Description
-This description is used to identify this portal within a list of portals when using the Enterprise Edition

-## Regional Settings
+### Regional Settings
 The Regional Settings are the defaults for the Customer Portal on the login page and when contacts do not have any regional information set against their contact record.

-## Language
-The default language that is displayed to users when accessing the login page and subsequent pages if a language has not been set against their contact record
+* **Language**<br>The default language that is displayed to users when accessing the login page and subsequent pages if a language has not been set against their contact record.

-## Time Zone
-The default time zone for contacts.
+* **Time Zone**<br>The default time zone for contacts.
 All visible date and time fields will be displayed based on this setting.
-The default is set to (GMT) Greenwich Mean Time : Dublin, Edinburgh, Lisbon, London
+The default is set to (GMT) Greenwich Mean Time : Dublin, Edinburgh, Lisbon, London.

-## Date Time Format
-The format of fields that contain both a date and a time.
-The default is set to 2020-02-21 16:10:30
+* **Date Time Format**<br>The format of fields that contain both a date and a time.
+The default is set to 2020-02-21 16:10:30.

-## Date Format
-The format of fields that contain just a date.
-The default is set to 2020-02-21
+* **Date Format**<br>The format of fields that contain just a date.
+The default is set to 2020-02-21.

-## Currency
-This is not currently used

-## Time Format
-The format of fields that contain just a time.
-The default is set to 23:30:35
+* **Time Format**<br>The format of fields that contain just a time.
+The default is set to 23:30:35.
+* **Currency**<br>This is not currently used.
 ## Security Settings

 ### Single Sign On Profile